paulbilkis/tg-scheme/README.md

 # tg-racket
-Small Chicken Scheme module for interfacing with Telegram Bot API
+Small Racket library for interfacing with Telegram Bot API.